 You see a system status overview.
-Global system parameters such as the system name, date/time, passwords and licences are managed and the access and authentication methods are configured.
+Global system parameters such as the system name, date/time, passwords and licenses are managed and the access and authentication methods are configured.

-5.1 Status
+6.1 Status

-If you log into the GUI, your device's status page is displayed, which shows the most important system information.
+If you log into the GUI, your device displays the status page in the Users view.